-35 Years Ago: Cheap Trick Take on the ’80 With ‘One on One’
+How Cheap Trick Took on the ’80s With ‘One on One’

-As the ’80s began, Cheap Trick were at a crossroads.
+Cheap Trick were at a crossroads as As the '80s began.
 After years of building a following and finally reaching major success with the albums At Budokan and Dream Police, things were suddenly changing inside and outside of the band.

-For their next album, All Shook Up, Cheap Trick worked with legendary producer Sir George Martin, and while it seemed like a match made in heaven, the album failed to live up to expectations.
-During the making of the record, founding bassist Tom Petersson left the group, leaving things somewhat in disarray.
+For their next album, All Shook Up, Cheap Trick worked with legendary producer George Martin, and while it seemed like a match made in heaven, the album failed to live up to expectations.
+During the making of the record, founding bassist Tom Petersson split with the group, leaving things somewhat in disarray.

-Pete Comita was brought in for a while, but eventually the band went with Jon Brant, a veteran of the Chicago music scene.
-Another big-name producer, Roy Thomas Baker, was brought in to save the day.
+Pete Comita was brought in for a while, but eventually Cheap Tirkc went with Jon Brant, a veteran of the Chicago music scene.
+Another big-name producer, Roy Thomas Baker, arrived to save the day.
 Well known for his work with Queen and the Cars, Baker gave Cheap Trick a harder but glossier sound.

 "I like it, but there's a lot of screaming and gunshot snare drum things that date it," drummer Bun E. Carlos said in the band bio Reputation Is a Fragile Thing.
-This was a sign of things to come throughout the decade, with more producers brought in as the band tried to find solid footing in the glossy wasteland of the '80s.
+This was a sign of things to come, with more producers brought in as Cheap Tirck tried to find solid footing in the glossy wasteland of the '80s.

 Still, One on One was a good offering by a great band going through some growing pains.
 The best stuff prevails here, and for many who became fans during the MTV era, it rates high.
 A modest hit, it barely grazed the Billboard Top 40 at the time.
 Perhaps Nielsen said it best in the title track: "Reputation is a fragile thing, and don't we know it."